 Fernando: Rosa, that’s not true.
 You’ve worked so hard to open this cafe.

 Rosa: I have to change everything.
 I can’t do it!

 Fernando: You packed up our whole life in the Dominican Republic to come to New York.
 If you made that change, you can change a recipe. (dancing to music) See?
 Your feet are still Dominican.

-Luz: I made some for you too, Mami.
+Luz: (to Rosa, at the breakfast table) I made some for you too, Mami.
 Mami, please try!
 Little by little, one day at a time.
 Don’t forget to take your pills.